- Adventurous trek to the remote Himalayan region of Nepal.

 This 18 days trek is designed for trekkers who want to visit the Dolpo region but have time constraints and want a shorter program due to the physically challenging trek.
 This trek has been designed to give you the best of Dolpa in a shorter time.
 We also suggest you plan your trek in between September-December or March-May for the best trekking experiences.

-Check out our fixed itinerary for Lower Dolpo Trek or just send us an email and we’ll tailor-make an itinerary based on your requirements.
+Check out our itinerary for Lower Dolpo Trek or just send us an email and we’ll tailor-make an itinerary based on your requirements.

 Arrival in Kathmandu.
 (1400m)